 Now, during the most exciting time in space, the needs of this ever-growing industry are becoming increasingly more complex.
 Ensuring its promising future requires broadening the aperture for talent and leadership that will benefit the nation’s space industry.

-A more inclusive workforce strengthens innovation and resilience, enabling the advancements of new technical breakthroughs and novel approaches by bringing together people and perspectives that contribute to creating a diversity of possibilities for space.
+A more inclusive workforce strengthens innovation and resilience, enabling the advancements of new technical breakthroughs and novel approaches by expanding access to opportunities that contribute to creating an exciting future of possibilities for space.
 The Aerospace Corporation is proud to be a part of Space Workforce 2030 (SWF2030), a shared mission undertaken by leading companies across the nation’s space sector committed to creating opportunities and new pathways that will INSPIRE, PREPARE and EMPLOY the workforce of the future.

-The consortium is taking collective action to significantly increase the number of women and members of historically underrepresented groups in the technical workforce and senior technical leadership positions.
+The consortium is taking collective action to strengthen the technical workforce and senior technical leadership across the industry.
 Additionally, SWF2030 works with universities to increase the number of aerospace engineering graduates and seeks to inspire K-12 students to study STEM fields, helping to build a robust pipeline for the future space workforce.

 Laying the Foundation

-Established in 2022, the coalition is leading first-of-its-kind initiatives aimed at expanding the talent pool and pipeline of those historically underrepresented in the space industry by the year 2030.
-The consortium seeks to create a lasting impact within this decade and has focused its efforts on uniting its members to pursue the exciting opportunities that await in space.
-As part of that commitment, the companies have agreed to publicly share their progress annually.
-The accomplishments and challenges of SWF2030’s first year are highlighted in its inaugural annual report, YEAR ONE: Tracking Our Progress to Inspire, Prepare and Employ
+Established in 2022, the coalition is leading first-of-its-kind initiatives aimed at expanding the talent pool and pipeline for the space industry by the year 2030.
+The consortium seeks to create a lasting impact within this decade and has focused efforts on uniting its members to pursue the exciting opportunities that await in space.

-“I think one of the most important progresses is transparency,” said Via Van Liew, Principal Director for Diversity, Equity and Inclusion at Aerospace.
-“Working with the SWF2030 companies, to be able to collect their data, aggregate it and report it out annually… We published our annual report, and it shows we have increased people of color for technical senior leadership positions as well as people of color for our internship programs.
-So, we have been doing a lot of great work.”
+“I think one of the most important progresses is transparency,” said Via Van Liew, Principal Director at Aerospace.
+“Working with the SWF2030 companies, to be able to collect their data, aggregate it and report it out annually… Collectively, we have been doing a lot of great work.”

 Thus far, these efforts include the standup of the National Space Intern (NSI) program, outreach and engagement with community partners and publicly sharing the aggregate workforce data to inform developing best practices and providing accountability on the progress made.